Kim Sethna, Ed.D.

 The program is aligned with Professional Standards for Educational Leaders (PSEL) for effective leadership and is designed to create culturally aware and competent administrators.

-M.Ed. in Teacher Leadership Master of Education
+Texas M.Ed. in Educational Leadership Master of Education